Surface Effects Commonly Used in Packaging Printing

 Products with metalized film laminating effects have better reflectivity, making colors appear more vibrant and eye-catching.

-Metallized Film is a composite material consisting of an ultra-thin metallic layer (usually aluminum) deposited onto a polymer substrate such as PET or BOPP through a vacuum metallization process.
+Metalized Film is a composite material consisting of an ultra-thin metallic layer (usually aluminum) deposited onto a polymer substrate such as PET or BOPP through a vacuum metallization process.
 This metallic layer imparts a distinctive reflective sheen while enhancing key barrier properties — including moisture resistance, oxidation protection, and light blocking.

-Metallized Film Lamination (Ghép màng metalize / 金属化薄膜复合) refers to the process of bonding the metallized film onto paper substrates (such as Couche, Ivory, or Kraft) using adhesive or thermal lamination.
-The result is a metallized paper with a premium metallic finish that not only enhances visual appeal but also strengthens the protective performance of packaging.
+Metalized Film Lamination (Ghép màng metalize | 金属化薄膜复合) refers to the process of bonding the metalized film onto paper substrates (such as Couche, Ivory, or Kraft) using adhesive or thermal lamination.
+The result is a metalized paper with a premium metallic finish that not only enhances visual appeal but also strengthens the protective performance of packaging.

-The most common substrate in packaging; lightweight, cost-effective, with adjustable gloss or matte levels; offers excellent moisture resistance.
+BOPP: The most common substrate in packaging; lightweight, cost-effective, with adjustable gloss or matte levels; offers excellent moisture resistance.
+Lower heat resistance than PET; may shrink or wrinkle under high temperature; not suitable for direct thermal sealing.

-Superior mechanical strength, high thermal resistance, excellent rigidity, and dimensional stability; delivers a sharp, mirror-like metallic reflection.
+PET: Superior mechanical strength, high thermal resistance, excellent rigidity, and dimensional stability; delivers a sharp, mirror-like metallic reflection.
+Higher cost compared to BOPP; difficult to die-cut or glue when thick; requires precision cutting equipment.

-Highly flexible and durable; excellent gas and abrasion resistance; ideal for premium food or vacuum-sealed packaging.
+Nylon (PA): Highly flexible and durable; excellent gas and abrasion resistance; ideal for premium food or vacuum-sealed packaging.
+Expensive; requires complex processing and lamination techniques.

-Soft, heat-resistant, and suitable for heat sealing; often used as the inner layer in multi-layer laminated packaging.
+CPP: Soft, heat-resistant, and suitable for heat sealing; often used as the inner layer in multi-layer laminated packaging.
+Less glossy than PET or BOPP; easily scratched without a protective top layer.

 🗂️ Classification of Metalized Films by Surface Effect